5/30/2015 - YOUR 2015 POST HUNT MEGA UPDATE!

-The Post Hunt folks should be tweeting from @posthunt, so make sure you follow them!
-Also follow me, too, to get other announcements and see how I'm doing.
-(I will not be giving answers or hints out as I solve puzzles, sorry!)
+The Post Hunt folks will be putting up important updates using @posthunt, so make sure you follow them!
+Follow me, too, but know that I will not be giving answers or hints out as I solve puzzles.
 Don't forget to use the #posthunt hashtag for your own tweets!

-And please be careful with what you tweet, especially photos.
-Remember, your pic of a puzzle could save a team the trouble of having to go to a puzzle site...so consider your photos carefully!
+And please be careful with WHAT you tweet, especially photos or clue answers.
+Remember, your pic of a puzzle could save a team the trouble of having to go to a puzzle site...so consider your tweets carefully!

 THE ANNUAL HUNT MEET'N'GREET!